hannibal002/SkyHanni/docs/INSTALLING.md

 ## Option A: Prism Launcher

-Prism Launcher can handle Fabric, the Fabric API, RAM, and Java all from one instance setup screen, so it's the fastest option.
+Prism Launcher can handle Fabric, the dependencies, RAM, and Java all from one instance setup screen, so it's the fastest option.

 > **2: Install Prism Launcher**
 > Download it from the [Official Prism Launcher website](https://prismlauncher.org/download/) for your OS.